 Currency Fluctuation and Phantom Gains

 Currency fluctuations can cause taxable events for Americans trying to do normal life transactions such as taking a mortgage to buy a house.
 Phantom gains on debt forgiveness if the USD appreciates over the term of the mortgage can be virtually impossible for everyday taxpayers to keep track of.
-Most Americans not trying to speculate on price changes and most are working in their local jurisdiction currency and are not patriated USD.
+Most Americans not trying to speculate on price changes and most are working in their local jurisdiction currency .
 To complicate the situation phantom gains are taxable however, phantom loses cannot be taken as a tax credit.

-Americans living overseas must use the US dollar as their functional currency U.S. Code § 985 - Functional currency.
-Currency fluctuation is virtually impossible for expats to plan around and it is therefore ignored by most.
-The volatility can cause taxable events for Americans trying to do normal life transactions such as having a credit card or taking on a mortgage to buy a house.
+US citizens living overseas must use the US dollar as their functional currency U.S. Code § 985 - Functional currency.
+Currency fluctuation is virtually impossible for expats to plan around.
+The volatility can cause taxable events for US citizens overseas trying to do normal life transactions such as having a credit card or taking on a mortgage to buy a house.

 For example, if an American buys a house in Europe with a €1 million mortgage while the exchange rate is €1:$1, the expat will also have a $1 million mortgage.
 If the USD strengthens over time and, over the course of the mortgage, €1 million euros is the same as $900,000, the IRS will say there is $100,000 of debt forgiveness income (the original $1 million minus the $900,000 principal paid).
 This will result in a large unexpected tax bill at their ordinary tax rate that is not eligible for foreign tax credit relief.
 Also, had the dollar weakened against the euro, the resulting loss (paying more than $1 million in principal) would not be allowed.